Akadeax/Melody/README.md

 ### Great! but what now?
 <p>now you can place that .mel file inside of Melody's data folder (".../plugins/Melody/") and play it in-game, with "/play 'filename'.mel".
 Success!</p>

-# For developers
-You want to interact with Melody in your own code?
-Awesome! we provide an API [here](https://github.com/Akadeax/MelodyAPI) that you can include in your plugin to interact with Melody.
-<p>We do <b>not</b> recommend depending on the same artifact that servers have to install.</p>